 • Computer assistance

 • Volunteer readers

-• Project partners for students who don’t have support at home.
+• Be a project partner for students who don’t have support at home.

-• Consistent volunteer to help Kindergarten students with letter and number recognition
+• Be a consistent volunteer to help Kindergarten students with letter and number recognition

 • Classroom relief before TCAP to let teacher work with small groups

 • Seminars for CLUE classes

 • Help with student records